Easy Italian Bean Salad

 • 1 cup sourdough croutons

-• 1 tbsp fresh rosemary or thyme, minced (or 1 tsp dried)
+• 1 tablespoon fresh rosemary or thyme minced (or 1 teaspoon dried)

-• 1 tsp Dijon mustard (optional, for tang)
+• 1 teaspoon Dijon mustard optional, for tang

 1. If making sourdough croutons from scratch, dice your sourdough slices and drizzle them with 1 tablespoon of olive oil.
 Spread them on a baking tray and bake for 10 minutes, or until the bread is toasted.
 Set aside.